Can't We Talk Without Losing It?

 "I felt really hurt when you didn't call me back."

 Both examples state the facts of what happened.
-There is no judgement, criticism or generalizations.
-These are clear assertive messages that convey how you feel.
+There is no trace of judgment, criticism or generalizations.
+These are examples of clear, assertive messages that convey how you feel.
 The goal of healthy communication lies in saying how you feel without making the other person wrong.

 Express opinions rather than using the facts to be right.
 That way, it comes across more inviting and less righteous.
 People have a harder time arguing with an opinion!

 Generally people are focused more on getting what they want more than listening to what's being said.
 If someone gets defensive, breathe and let them vent.
 Defensiveness escalates the argument so stay calm.
 It takes two to tango!

 If it's not correct, ask them to say it again.
 This is important because it does two things.
-It validates - not agrees with their point of view and makes them feel supported.
-You avoid judgement.
+It validates - not agrees with - their point of view and makes them feel supported.
+You avoid judgment.

-"Okay, what I heard you say is that I'm no good for you and this isn't working.
+"Okay, what I heard you saying is that I'm no good for you and this isn't working.
 Is that right?"

-I purposely picked this statement because it assumes the negative.
-Checking your assumptions out gets you back on track.
-It gives the other person a chance to clarify what was said.
+I purposely picked this statement because it assumes the worst case scenerio.
+Checking out your assumptions gives the other person a chance to clarify what was said.
 This can greatly decrease misunderstandings.

-When recognizing your stress, know when to use a time-out.
+When recognizing your stress, know when the best time is to use a time-out.
 There is a simple rule of thumb, if you can't listen, stop talking.
 When you can’t listen your probably too upset to keep talking.

 Time-outs are not a way to get out of dealing with the other person.
-It's a planned break to calm down.
-Not to go out with friends or skip out for a few days.
+It's a planned break to calm yourself down.
+It’s not for partying with friends or leaving for a few days.

 Research shows that it takes 20 minutes to reverse the physical signs of stress.
 To read more click my blog on Managing Anger with Time-out.

-There is one person that tends to avoid conflict.
-This is usually out of fear.
+In most relationships there is one person that tends to avoid conflict.
+This happens because of fear.
 Here are some tips when avoiding conflict is an issue.

-- Write about the past experiences that are related to how you see conflict.
+Write about the past experiences that contribute to avoiding conflict.

-- Start practicing "I Messages" when there isn't conflict.
+Start practicing "I Statements" when there isn't any conflict.

-- Discuss how each of you can use time-outs early to feel safe.
+Discuss how each of you can use time-outs to feel safe.